ott-lang/ott/README.md

 ### Without OPAM

-Ott depends on OCaml version 4.00.0 or later.
-It builds with (at least) OCaml 4.02.3 and 4.10.0.
+Ott depends on OCaml version 4.07.0 or later and the ocamlgraph package.
+It builds with (at least) OCaml 4.07.0 and 4.14.0, and ocamlgraph 1.8.8.

 The command `make` (`make world`) builds the `ott` binary in the `bin/` subdirectory.